tazca/clockradio/README.md

 ![radio view](./.github/radio.png)

 PWA is available at [clock.tazca.com](https://clock.tazca.com).
-Linux and Android builds can be found in Releases.
+No other builds available currently.

 An app to replace a dead clock radio and retire a 1st gen iPhone SE with dignity.
 For details specific to this use case, you can check my [brief journal article](https://tazca.com/journal/2024-07-flutter.html#orgcc9dcc2).
 A narrative documentation covering the whole codebase can be found on this repository's [github.io page](https://tazca.github.io/clockradio).